MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-cost-optimization.md

 ## Optimizing compute to meet workload requirements

 When starting a new machine learning project, explorative work might be needed to get a good picture of compute requirements.
-This section provides recommendations on what you as an individual ML practicioner can do to determine the right VM SKU choice for training, for inferencing, or as a workstation to work from.
+This section provides recommendations on what you as an individual contributor can do to determine the right VM SKU choice for training, for inferencing, or as a workstation to work from.

 ### Determining the compute size for training